Why subscribe?

 Summer Schedule (Current)

-During summer months, I publish a weekly “weather report” of respiratory and stomach bug activity in the U.S. This is available to paid subscribers.
+During summer months, I publish a weekly “weather report” of respiratory and stomach bug activity in the U.S. I also include updates on food recalls and major developments in the news.
+This is only available to paid subscribers.
 I also have fun exploring other issues in epidemiology and public health, like radon mitigation.
-My publishing schedule is less frequent during the summer.

 Winter Schedule

-Paid subscribers get access to regional newsletters during the winter that contain information specific to the Southern, Western, Northeastern, and Midwest regions.
-They contain more detailed information relevant to your area.
+While on the winter schedule, paid subscribers get special access to regional newsletters that contain information specific to the Southern, Western, Northeastern, and Midwest regions.
+These regional reports have more detailed information about each state, so you can get a better sense of what is happening locally.

 Year Round Deep Dives